ember-learn/ember-blog/source/2020-07-24-the-ember-times-issue-157.md

 ## [Tweaking UI behavior with Ember Data queries 📝](https://codingitwrong.com/2020/06/23/ember-list.html)

 [Josh Justice (@CodingItWrong)](https://github.com/codingitwrong) has a new [blog post](https://codingitwrong.com/2020/06/23/ember-list.html) about Ember Data, his favorite part of Ember.js.
 Josh writes about building a todo list application, [Surely](https://github.com/CodingItWrong/surely-ember).
 He touches on querying with JSON:API, the basics of working with the model, sorting with Ember Data, the nuances of reloading, and more.
-Check out [Tweaking UI behavior with Ember Data queries] and the accomanying [GitHub repo](https://github.com/CodingItWrong/surely-ember) to learn more about Ember Data!
+Check out [Tweaking UI behavior with Ember Data queries] and the accompanying [GitHub repo](https://github.com/CodingItWrong/surely-ember) to learn more about putting Ember Data to use!

 ---